 - Get comfortable

-- Tell your Peer Treatment Monitor that you will begin
+- Tell your PTM that you will begin

 You will take your medication according to your Guide’s instructions, and start your playlist.
 After 7 minutes, you can spit out your medicine, put your eye mask on, and immerse yourself in the experience.